sencha/ext-web-components/packages/ext-web-components-boilerplate-vue-cli/README.md

 ## Adding Sencha ExtWebComponents to a Vue CLI application

 This document defines the steps needed to add Sencha ExtWebComponents to a Vue.js application generated with Vue CLI.
-Vue CLI is described here: https://cli.vuejs.org/guide/
+Vue CLI is described in the [Vue CLI Overview](https://cli.vuejs.org/guide/){:target="_blank"}

 If you don’t want to follow the below mentioned steps, then you can consume the boilerplate code with a sample ExtWebComponents application at [ext-web-components-boilerplate-vue-cli](https://github.com/sencha/ext-web-components/tree/ext-components-7.0.x/packages/ext-web-components-boilerplate-vue-cli).